 What to Expect

-Imagine, if you will, 35,000 of your fellow runners, nearly all woman, bedazzled in various princess accoutrements.
+Imagine, if you will, over 45,000 of your fellow runners, from over 45 countries, nearly all woman, bedazzled in various princess accoutrements.
 There will be crowns a-plenty, cinderella gloves, glittery skirts, sparkling wings, and even, full length gowns.

 What?
 Running in a full length gown?
 Yes sirree!
 I ran a Disney race next to a Cinderella, who did the perfect Cinderella wave to the crowd throughout the time I ran along her side.
 She pretty much floated by...it was quite enchanting.
 Like I said, kooky.

 Like nearly all of the Disney running events, the Princess Half Marathon starts VERY EARLY!
 The first corral of runners start at 5:30 a.m., and you are typically instructed to be in your own corral no later than 5:00 a.m.
 If you are staying at a Disney property that provides transportation (not all do, check with Disney Reservations if this is important to you when making your booking) to the start line, you must be on the bus NO LATER than 4:00 a.m.
 And in order to be on the bus that early, you have to get up REALLY early....and in order to get some sleep to get up that EARLY, you have to go to bed...well, shortly after breakfast the previous day.

 Well, you get the picture . . . it's early.